Shivanand6342/XtraGlimpses-Website/README.md

 - Paste your API key on apiKey's value.
 - And then on command terminal, run this command<br><br>
 npm start<br><br>
-- Congratulations, now you have XtraGlimpses on your PC.
+- Save it.
+Congratulations, now you have XtraGlimpses on your PC.

 ## **Project Sample Screen Shot(s)**
 <hr>